 What triggers atopic eczema?

 The symptoms of atopic eczema often have certain triggers, such as soaps, detergents, stress (e.g. during teething) and even the weather.
 Sometimes food allergies can trigger a flare up, especially in young children with severe eczema.
 If you think you have atopic eczema it is advised to keep a food diary to try to determine whether a specific food causes your symptoms to become worse.

 Treatment of Eczema

-For a full consultation or to find out more why not visit your local Hickeys pharmacy where our expert teams can help with your query.
+For a full consultation or to find out more visit your local Hickey’s Pharmacy where our expert teams can help you.

 Our pharmacy teams are here to help.View More

 Use our store locator to find your nearest Hickey’s Pharmacy.
 You’ll be able to find contact details, opening hours and directions.